Zoetermeer housing market

 What is meant by housing?

 If a status holder is matched with a municipality, the municipality must ensure that the person is provided with suitable housing.
-This may be a house, an apartment or independent living space in a larger complex.
+This can be a house, an apartment or independent living space in a larger complex.
 What is appropriate depends by a status holder's situation.
 For example, if someone is disabled, the accessibility of the home must be taken into account when looking for housing.

 Can a status holder refuse housing?